-Pahalgam militant attack: PM Modi cuts short Saudi trip, lands in Delhi
+Pahalgam terror attack: PM Modi cuts short Saudi visit, lands in Delhi

 The attack on Tuesday afternoon left 26 tourists dead and 17 others injured.

-Prime Minister Narendra Modi on Wednesday landed in Delhi after cutting short his Saudi Arabia trip after a militant attack in Jammu and Kashmir’s Pahalgam that killed 26 persons and left 17 others injured, ANI reported.
+Prime Minister Narendra Modi on Wednesday arrived in New Delhi after cutting short his Saudi Arabia visit following a terror attack in Jammu and Kashmir’s Pahalgam that killed 26 persons and left 17 others injured, ANI reported.

-Upon arriving in New Delhi, Modi held a meeting with National Security Adviser Ajit Doval and External Affairs Minister S Jaishankar at the Palam airport in New Delhi, The Indian Express reported.
+Modi held a meeting with National Security Adviser Ajit Doval and External Affairs Minister S Jaishankar at the Delhi airport, The Indian Express reported.

 The attack took place on Tuesday in the Baisaran area, which is located nearly four km from the tourist spot of Pahalgam in Anantnag district.